English at Aston University was ranked top 5 for ‘spend per student’ (Guardian, 2023).

 What you’ll learn

-You’ll study literacy as a social practice and will explore how and why people read and write at all levels of society.
-We will equip you to critically engage with a variety of texts across literary genres and periods, and you’ll be able to develop your skills as a writer through our creative writing module.
+We study everything from poetry and plays to news reporting and social media, providing you with the opportunity to develop skills in linguistic analysis, while exploring literary genres from Shakespeare to post-apocalyptic science fiction, considering periods from the seventeenth century to the present day.
+You’ll study literacy as a social practice and explore how and why people read and write at all levels of society.
+You’ll develop theoretical knowledge, cutting-edge linguistic skills, and techniques in close reading and literary analysis, with applications in legal, educational, and business contexts and beyond.
+We will train you to critically engage with a variety of fiction and non-fiction texts, and you’ll have the chance to develop your skills as a writer through our creative writing module.

 - Information for international applicants